circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ## Using Ruby

 Our macOS images contain multiple versions of Ruby.
 The default version in use on all images is the system Ruby.
 The images also include the latest stable versions of Ruby at the time that the image is built.
 We determine the stable versions of Ruby using the [Ruby-Lang.org downloads page](https://www.ruby-lang.org/en/downloads/).
-The version of Ruby that are installed in each image are listed in the [software manifests of each container](#supported-xcode-versions).
+The versions of Ruby that are installed in each image are listed in the [software manifests of each container](#supported-xcode-versions).

 If you want to run steps with a version of Ruby that is listed as "available to chruby" in the manifest, then you can use [`chruby`](https://github.com/postmodern/chruby) to do so.